jxccc1998/electron-vite-react-boop/README.md

 ---
 Open it, paste some text, run some scripts, optionally copy the text out.

-To run scripts, simply open the script picker by pressing ⌘X or in the top menu under Scripts > Open Picker.
+To run scripts, simply open the script picker by pressing ctrl+X or in the top menu under Scripts > Open Picker.

 Make scripts
 ---